chudley/manatee/docs/working-on-manatee.md

 There are currently two components to run for each peer: the sitter (which also starts postgres) and the backup server (which is used for bootstrapping replication for new downstream peers).
-The following is an example of starting a Manatee peer and ensuring its output is directed to a file:
+The following is an example of starting the cluster and ensuring each peer's output is directed to a file:

     # seq 1 3 | while read peer; do node --abort-on-uncaught-exception \
         sitter.js -vvv -f devconfs/sitter$peer/sitter.json \